Devoxx4KidsDE/workshop-minecraft-modding-raspberry-pi/README.md

 Check out the other games available.
 Have fun :)

 ## Add the flat world

+Minecraft will build by default a world with mountains and valleys.
+For our purpose it is more useful and easier for the kids to have a flat world so they do not have to deal with the third dimension from the beginning.

 Go to the directory of this repository:
 ```sh
 cd d4k-minecraft-pi